CoFH/cofh.github.io/_posts/2018-06-01-vanillaplus-tools-and-satchels.md

 Tools](https://minecraft.curseforge.com/projects/cofh-vanilla-tools) and
 [Vanilla+
 Satchels](https://minecraft.curseforge.com/projects/cofh-vanilla-satchels).
 They
-are part the new "Vanilla+" series, a group of lightweight mods intended for use in lightly modded or low-technology modpacks.
+are part of the new "Vanilla+" series, a group of lightweight mods intended for use in lightly modded or low-technology modpacks.
 Both mods require [CoFH Core](/docs/cofh-core/) to run.